-Steps Involved in Becoming a Heavy Vehicle Certifying Engineer (HVCE)
+Steps Involved in Becoming a Heavy Vehicle Specialist Certifier (HVSC) to Practice as a Heavy Vehicle Certifying Engineer (HVCE)

 - Gain relevant qualifications in Mechanical Engineering: See detail of these steps and options below.

 - Recognise that this is a specialist field and you need a lot of on-the-job work experience to gain industry knowledge – also the most effective training in this field.
 Be prepared to glean and learn from others along the entire pathway of your career in this industry.

 - Start working in the heavy transport industry – Get a job working for a heavy vehicle engineer or in a company that does heavy vehicle engineering.
 This experience will help you gain an understanding of the industry.
 It is recommended that you work alongside an already qualified HVCE, but if that is not possible, seek out a respected HVCE willing to mentor and/or advise you through this process.
 A curriculum vitae outlining your qualifications and experience, and written references will be required to support your application to become an HVSC.

 - There are seven technical certification categories in which you can become qualified to practice as a HVSC in New Zealand.
 Some have prerequisite qualifications as noted below.
 Please refer to the New Zealand Transport Agency (NZTA) website for more detail of each of these here.